This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your abdomen and genital area will be cleaned with soap and water.
 Sheets will be put over you to keep the surgery area clean.
 A catheter may be inserted to inject iodine dye through, and it is also used to drain your urine.

 - Healthcare providers may give general anesthesia to keep you completely asleep.
 A wide abdominal incision just above the pubic hairline will be made.
 Two to four stitches may be placed to suspend the bladder and support the pelvic ligaments.
 These stitches will pass into the vaginal wall on either side of the neck of the bladder.
 Healthcare providers may tie the stitches into the ligaments or pubic bone.
 A dye will be injected through the catheter to check for any damage to the bladder.
 Thin rubber tubes may also be put into your skin to drain blood from your incision.
 The incision is then closed with stitches or surgical staples and covered with bandages.

 After your surgery:

 You may be taken to a recovery room until you are fully awake.
 You may need to lie flat and still in bed for a few hours.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.
 The bandages keep the area clean and dry to prevent infection.
-A caregiver may remove the drain or bandage soon after your surgery to check the incision.
-Ask your caregiver for more information about ways to prevent bleeding and take care of your incision.
+A healthcare provider may remove the drain or bandage soon after your surgery to check the incision.
+Ask your healthcare provider for more information about ways to prevent bleeding and take care of your incision.

 - Activity: You may need to walk around the same day of surgery, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Do not get out of bed on your own until your caregiver says you can.
 Talk to caregivers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
 Then press the call light button to let caregivers know you need help.